Principles

 • 15+ minutes of meditation

-• make daily to-do list
+• Make daily to-do list

-• read book of choice for ~30 minutes
+• Read book of choice for ~30 minutes

-• midday meditation - 1o+ minutes
+• midday meditation: 5+ minutes

-• 5+ minute meditation near bedtime
+• EOD meditation: 5+ minute meditation after work/towards bedtime

 Up Next